gvisoc/gvisoc.github.io/_posts/2020-12-01-Privacy-and-Anonymity.markdown

 Anonymity can also defeat the purpose of your online self, as expressing your own ideas, beliefs and ideology can't be done behind a different identity.
 You'd lose your own voice.
 You are your absolutely fundamental representative: you have a fundamental right that consists in speaking and acting in your name.
 Going anonymous is losing such right.

-I will be writing about resources in this blog on both aspects of our protection -- anonymity and privacy.
+I will be writing about resources in this blog on both aspects of our protection --anonymity and privacy.